idea-launch-lab/skylr/README.md

 Skylr
 ====================================================

-A network component for recording and visuzlizing unstructured events.
+A network component for recording and visualizing unstructured events.

 Installation
 ------------